Prefix Number Plates

 All letters of the alphabet were used in sequence, just as with the suffix style plates that were used previously, with the exception of the letters I, O, Q, U, Z. This is because those particular letters bore too much resemblance to certain numbers or other letters, specifically 1, 0, 0, V and 2.
 To avoid confusion, these letters were not used.

 The final character used for car reg prefix plates was the letter Y, which took the UK up to August 2001.
-The prefix system was then superseded by the current, new style number plates that are issued by the DVLA today.
+The prefix system was then superseded by the current style number plates issued by the DVLA today.
+For a full year-by-year breakdown of every prefix letter and what year it corresponds to — along with all other UK registration formats — see our car registration years guide.

 Prefix plates begin with a letter as described above.
 This is then followed by two or three numbers, which are between 21 and 999.
 Numbers 1 to 20, for plates beginning with the letter A to H inclusive, were reserved for special issue, and are therefore rarer than those with numbers of 21 and above.